AToska21/HB-Guide-Remastered/faq.rst

 * Modding online games
 * Cheating in online games
 * Clearing system logs using homebrew
-* Using multiple NANDs online (sysMMC and emuMMC) without using a DNS like 90DNS or PegaScape on all or all but one of them.
+* Using multiple NANDs online (sysMMC and emuMMC) without using a DNS like PegaScape on all or all but one of them.

 Not a ban, so far: